2019 Highlights Part 1

-The Children’s Scholarship Fund NH continues to double every year.
-For the 2017-2018 school year, they awarded more than $560K to 260 children.
-Their scholarships put educational opportunities within reach for low-income students across the state.
+The Children’s Scholarship Fund NH continues to grow and empower more families every year.
+They are poised to have another record-breaking year, raising over $1 million dollars to put educational opportunities within reach for low-income students across the state.
 They make a tremendous difference in the lives of their scholars.

-Clearly New Hampshire is a vibrant and growing community for educational options!
-While we are thrilled to see all these developments, our work is not done.
+New Hampshire is a vibrant community of educational options!
+While we are thrilled to see all these opportunities and resources, our work is not done.
 Many families are not aware of all the choices available to them.
 NH has a culture of freedom and innovation; education opportunities are part of our proud tradition.
-Unfortunately, too many families are still trapped in zip-code assigned schools that do not fit their children’s needs.
+Unfortunately, many families are still trapped in zip-code assigned schools that do not fit their children’s needs.
 School Choice for NH is committed to doing more to reach out to families, community leaders, and other caring residents to empower them with information and resources and to facilitate putting educational opportunities within reach.
 We have more to accomplish in the coming year and we look forward to working with you to make it happen.

 - Even Good Things Come to an End